Quasilinear SPDEs via rough paths: Deterministic Analysis

 for all points $x$ then also

 \end{lemma}

-Equipped with Lemma \ref{L2a}, the upcoming Lemma \ref{L2} is more of a corollary that specifies the form of the model.
-The general form of Lemma \ref{L2a} is in particular convenient for part ii) of Lemma \ref{L2}, where the Lipschitz continuity of the product $\sigma\diam f$ in terms of the off-line product $v\diam f$ and the modulating property (both constant and modulating functions) is established.
+Equipped with Lemma \ref{L2a}, the upcoming corollary specifies the form of the model.
+The general form of Lemma \ref{L2a} is in particular convenient for part iii), where the Lipschitz continuity of the product $\sigma\diam f$ in terms of the off-line product $v\diam f$ and the modulating property (both constant and modulating functions) is established.